EliAndrewC/l7r/setting/l7r.md

 - the provisions of hospitality, e.g. under what circumstances a host should merely provide room and board for a guest, as opposed to being expected to give up their own quarters to an honored guest

 Money (and the monetary value of certain gifts) is also one of the Accordances of Rank:
-- The stipend a samurai receives from their daimyo should be the square of their formal Rank, i.e. people of the seventh rank should have a stipend of 49 koku per year.
+- The stipend a samurai receives from their daimyo should be the square of their formal Rank, e.g. people of the seventh rank should have a stipend of 49 koku per year.
 (This is the same for people of both the upper and lower seventh rank, i.e. people whose characters sheets say Rank 7.0 and Rank 7.5.)
+    - Note that for samurai with important government posts, their stipend will be a small fraction of their overall wealth, which will be generated by their position's budget and/or its tax collection authority.
 - When a gift is given, the value of the gift is always based on the rank of the highest-ranking person involved, regardless of whether that person is on the giving or receiving side.
 - A **courtesy gift** is given when visiting the home or office of someone with whom you have an established personal or professional relationship.
 A courtesy gift has no expectation of value, regardless of the relative ranks of those involved.  ("I happened to pass by a fruit vendor on the way over here and thought you might enjoy a fresh persimmon"  would be equally appropriate for a clerk of the second rank or a member of the Imperial Chancellery, provided you are already friends or colleagues.)
 - A **token gift** should be given by anyone visiting the home or office of someone with whom they do not have a close personal or professional relationship.
 The value of that gift should be zeni equal to the highest rank of anyone involved.